Anthony Gale Tantillo

 Anthony Gale Tantillo, 82, of Kountze, died Sunday, June 30, 2024.
 He was born on December 2, 1941, in Beaumont, to Ola Mae Tarver Tantillo and Vincent Tantillo.

-Survivors include his wife Helen Tantillo; children, Terri Hefty and her husband, Brian, of Houston; and Marcus Tantillo and his wife, Shelly, of Kountze; daughter-in-law, Tracy Tantillo of Kountze; grandchildren, Ashlyn Dishman and her husband, Josey, of Beaumont; Grace Tantillo of Sour Lake; Adam Tantillo and his wife, Dawn, of Kountze; Meagan Ouzts and her husband, Dalton, of Kountze; Hayden Hefty, Bren Hefty, and Tess Hefty, of Houston; Brayden Voigtman of Kountze; Luke Voigtman of Kountze; great-grandchildren, Ireland, Ryce, Legend, Case, Rush, Kylie, and Annie Rae; and siblings, Ina Messina and her husband, Jude, of Beaumont; and Butch Tantillo and his wife, Charlotte, of Beaumont.
+Survivors include his wife, Helen Tantillo; children, Terri Hefty and her husband, Brian, of Houston; and Marcus Tantillo and his wife, Shelly, of Kountze; daughter-in-law, Tracy Tantillo of Kountze; grandchildren, Ashlyn Dishman and her husband, Josey, of Beaumont; Grace Tantillo of Sour Lake; Adam Tantillo and his wife, Dawn, of Kountze; Meagan Ouzts and her husband, Dalton, of Kountze; Hayden Hefty, Bren Hefty, and Tess Hefty, all of Houston; Brayden Voigtman of Kountze; Luke Voigtman of Kountze; great-grandchildren, Ireland, Ryce, Legend, Case, Rush, Kylie, and Annie Rae; and siblings, Ina Messina and her husband, Jude, of Beaumont; and Butch Tantillo and his wife, Charlotte, of Beaumont.

 He is preceded in death by his parents, Ola Mae and Vincent Tantillo; and son, Kyle Tantillo.

-A gathering of Mr. Tantillo’s family and friends will be 5:00 p.m. until 7:00 p.m., with a Rosary to be recited at 7:00 p.m., Tuesday, July 2, 2024, at Broussard’s, 490 Cemetery Road, Silsbee.
+A gathering of Mr. Tantillo’s family and friends will be 5:00 p.m. until 7:00 p.m., with a Rosary recited at 7:00 p.m., Tuesday, July 2, 2024, at Broussard’s, 490 Cemetery Road, Silsbee.
 A Mass of Christian Burial will be celebrated at 1:00 p.m., Wednesday, July 3, 2024, at Infant Jesus Catholic Church, 243 South LHS Drive, Lumberton.
 His interment will follow at R.S.
 Farmer Memorial Cemetery, Silsbee.

 Gathering of Family and Friends